 You will need to work with your doctor to find the dose that is right for you.
 This means office visits for lab tests, especially during the first months of treatment.

 For example, some people still have some thyroid function and may only need a low dose of Synthroid to replace the amount of thyroid hormone that is missing, while others don't have much thyroid function and need a higher dose of Synthroid.
 And over time, your thyroxine needs can change, which means your dose of Synthroid may need to change.

 Synthroid comes in 12 different dosage strengths to give your physician the ability to prescribe the exact amount of levothyroxine your body needs.

-Precise dosage is important because Synthroid is a narrow therapeutic index drug, which means if your dosage changes even a little bit, it can throw off your TSH level and cause side effects.
+Precise dosage is important because Synthroid is a narrow therapeutic index drug, which means if your dosage changes even a little bit, it can change your TSH level and cause symptoms.

 1. AACE Thyroid Task Force.
 American Association of Clinical Endocrinologists medical guidelines for clinical practice for the evaluation and treatment of hypothyroidism and hyperthyroidism.
 Endocr Pract.
 2002;8:457-469.

 2. Food and Drug Administration.
 Approved Drug Products with Therapeutic Equivalence Evaluations (Orange Book); 30th ed.
 2010.
 Available at: http://www.fda.org Accessed March 1, 2013.